 - Prepare country mission materials, expert reports, petitions, complaints, and shadow reports for international and regional human rights bodies, including the Inter-American Commission on Human Rights, the African Commission on Human Rights, the Special Court for Sierra Leone, the Committee on the Elimination of Discrimination Against Women, the Human Rights Committee, the Special Rapporteur on Human Rights and Counter-Terrorism, the Special Rapporteur on extrajudicial executions, and the Special Rapporteur on the Rights to Water and Sanitation;

 - Litigate in U.S. and international forums on behalf of individuals seeking redress for their rendition, enforced disappearance and cruel, inhuman and degrading treatment;

 - Use open government laws, such as the Freedom of Information Act, to obtain information about rights-violating practices and develop advocacy strategies with a wide range of partners to promote free speech and assembly rights;

 - Investigate, research, document and report on human rights concerns, such as those raised by the use of drones, using traditional and cutting-edge human rights methodologies;

 - Engage in dialogue with corporate actors to promote accountability for alleged corporate abuses;

-- Enhance the capacity of community-based organizations to incorporate human rights methodology and law into their advocacy efforts on behalf of immigrant communities in New York; and
+- Enhance the capacity of community-based organizations to incorporate human rights methodology and law into their preventive advocacy efforts in relation to mining in poor countries; and

 - Document and report on violations of social and economic rights in poor and disaster-affected countries and seek accountability of international actors for their interventions in such situations.